Incident Report

 Injuries and medical treatment must be documented precisely: body part affected, type of injury, and the level of medical treatment required.
 This field directly determines OSHA recordability — if medical treatment beyond first aid was provided, the incident is recordable.

 Personal Protective Equipment (PPE) documentation is critical for OSHA compliance and for root cause analysis.
-Under OSHA's PPE standards (29 CFR 1910 Subpart I for general industry), employers must ensure that PPE is selected, provided, and used correctly.
+Under OSHA's PPE standards (29 CFR 1910 Subpart I for general industry), employers must confirm that PPE is selected, provided, and used correctly.
 Identifying what PPE was worn — and what was not — informs whether the employer met its obligations and whether better PPE selection or training might prevent future incidents.

 Root cause analysis and contributing factors transform the report from a mere record of facts into an actionable safety tool.
 Identifying the underlying systemic failure — not just the immediate trigger — is essential for preventing recurrence.
-Corrective actions, follow-up deadlines, and responsibility assignments ensure the findings lead to tangible improvements.
+Corrective actions, follow-up deadlines, and responsibility assignments confirm the findings lead to tangible improvements.

 Frequently Asked Questions